Helpful Hints

 Fabric

 Choose the type of fabric you use carefully.
 Flannel works wonderfully, as do many cottons.
 Choose a fabric that is not so lightweight that it is see-through, unless you plan to line the gown.
 Fleece, while cuddly and warm, should only be used for larger gowns and should be a lightweight fleece.
-When you put a fleece gown on an 18-weeker, the bulk of the fabric drowns out the baby.
+When you put a fleece gown on an 18-weeker, the bulk of the fabric drowns out the baby, and oftentimes, fibers from the fabric stick to the baby’s fragile skin.
 Same thing if you make a matching hat….fleece simply doesn’t work well for our tiniest babies.
 Knits finish up nicely, but can be a bit more difficult to work with for beginners.

 Closures

 You’ll need to decide what type of closure you want to use before you start and it will depend on the type of gown you are making.
 Ribbon is good for some gowns…others work best with snaps.
 Velcro is often a great option.
 When choosing a closure, try to imagine the ease of closing the gown while holding a tiny baby.
 If it seems awkward in your mind (a ribbon closure on the back of the gown, for instance), it will certainly be awkward in real life.
-For Velcro, I prefer to use Fabric Fusion iron-on Velcro.
+For Velcro, Fabric Fusion iron-on Velcro is a great option.
 It’s easy to put on and eliminates the need to cover up stitch marks from sew-on Velcro.
-I had a little bit of a hard time finding it in stores, but the hunt is well worth it!
+It can be a little difficult to find in stores, but the hunt is well worth it!
+Diapers are closed using size 1 and 2 safety pins.

 Embellishments